-Eligo is licensed in all states where it does business including Connecticut, the District of Columbia, Illinois, Massachusetts, Maryland, Michigan, New Jersey, New York, Ohio, Pennsylvania and Texas.
+Eligo is licensed in all states where it does business including Connecticut, the District of Columbia, Illinois, Massachusetts, Maryland, Michigan, New Jersey, New York, Ohio and Pennsylvania.

 Eligo Energy supplies energy at a customized, fixed rate based on how you personally use energy.
 You can expect reduced, predictable monthly bills — up to 36 months.
 Our energy plans with completely personalized pricing and payment options are what make us unique from other suppliers.
 We use advanced analytics to examine your past energy data and offer a price that is custom to how you actually use energy.
 Don’t pay more than you need to.

 It's quick and easy.
 Simply fill out the online form in seconds or call 888-744-8125 for a free quote.
 You’ll need a recent utility bill — your account number is needed in order for us to personalize your quote based on your historical usage data and later to make the supply switch.
 Once you select your plan and sign the agreement, you won’t have to do anything differently than what you do now.
 No service interruption, just savings.